youssefmahran/Aerial-Robotics-Lab/ROS1/MAVROS.md

 roslaunch apm.launch
 ```

-Now MAVROS is publishing the topic needed for us to control the quadcopter autonomously from C++ or Python scripts
+Now MAVROS is publishing the topics needed for us to control the quadcopter autonomously from C++ or Python scripts

 To see the available topics, in a fourth terminal list the topics
 ```bash